 Anchor: No marina is as beautiful as natural anchorages are.
 We love throwing our anchor and enjoying the peace and quiet.
 This is why the right anchor equipment was key to us.
 Our main anchor, the 25 kg Rocna, has proven reliable and secure in all tidal areas as well as all anchorage grounds.
-100 metres of chain gave us additional security.
+100 m Duplex stainless steel chain, electropolished, 1.4462 bzw.
+AISI 318LN CROMOX, gave us also in warm waters additional safety.
 The anchor always held, after we thoroughly dragged it into the ground it and gave it a generous amount of chain.
 We only had to throw it more than once one one ore two occasions.
 It never slipped, which had us sleeping safe and sound.

 Our second anchor, the Cobra with 20 m of chain forerun has seen the world now – but never water or sand.
 We did not use it once.
 We only used our stern anchor in the skerries in the Baltic Sea.
 This will probably change in the eastern part of the Mediterranean, where often no mooring lines are provided, but one has to anchor in the marinas.
 We enjoy staying sternside at the quay.